jeffersonfparil/db/README.md

 ## Schema

-Each database will correspond to a single species with the following schema:
+Each database will correspond to a single species with the following schema. **The 7 base tables are shown on top while the 3 data tables are at the bottom**:

 ```mermaid
 erDiagram